 Cute puffin.
 A little camera shy though.

-This octopus was huge.
 He was moving around a lot and it was hard to get a good picture of him behind the glass.

 One of my favorite things to do at the beach is walk on the sand and check out the neat houses along the beach.
 The older and funky ones are my favorites.